Don’t miss out on these fabulous educational magnetic activities.

 Key Takeaways

-Tape a rectangular magnet to the top of a vehicle.
+Tape a rectangular magnet to the roof of a toy car.

-Use the magnetic wand to make the vehicle move.
+Use the magnetic wand to push or pull the car without touching it.

 Recommended Age Range: 4 to 6 years